cafeduke/cafeduke.github.io/_posts/deeplearning/rnn/2018-10-11-rnn-introduction.md

 - In essence, a feature can be analyzed and corresponding output is produced only after **all previous features** are analyzed.
 So, the analysis of all the features that came earlier influences the current analysis.
 - In terms of time series, if the first feature was analyzed at time interval $$t_1$$ the second feature is analyzed only at time interval $$t_2$$.

+> Each feature analysis happens at different time step.

 ## Limitation of RNN

 An RNN has analysis from earlier feature to base the current analysis.
 However, it does not have analysis from features that appear later.
 Considering the 'Name entity recognition' problem described above, unless the word 'president' (that comes much later) is analyzed the word 'Teddy' (that comes much earlier) cannot be marked as a person.